Are You a Toxic Parent? Check These Signs

 5. Making Your Child Believe They Are Not Good Enough

 You should be your child’s biggest cheerleader, and this one is not up for debate.
 It also doesn’t mean you shouldn’t correct them when you notice them going astray; you should.
 However, they should never feel they are not good enough.
-If there is even the slightest indication that your child feels this way, it’s time to take a step back and right your wrongs.

 4. Never Thinking You’re a Bad Parent

 Ironic, isn’t it?
 But at the end of the day, we’re all humans prone to mistakes and being wrong.
 You may think yourself the perfect parent, but if your child thinks differently — and has good reason to — you have a long ways to go.
-Consider having open, vulnerable conversations with your children sometimes to know you’re both on the same track.

 3. When Your Child Is Afraid of You